 - You can also take 75 hours of HHA training to be certified as a HHA in Oklahoma if you are not a certified CNA.
 Please call for more information regarding this option.

 You can click on the link below and open the PDF document.
-Then find MedNoc Health Career Training Courses, under HHA section.
+Then find MedNoc Training College, under HHA section.

 Certified Home Health Aide (CHHA) Training Fees

 - Tuition, usable materials Study materials, Folders and files, Name Badge: ~~~~~~~~~~~~$ 100.00

 - Certified Nurse Aide (CNA) State Certification Exam, Written and Clinical Skills~~~~~~~~ $ 130.00